Reddey/dchelp/crew/gunman/index.md

 [Return to the main Site page](https://reddey.github.io/dchelp/)

-## Sorting from cheapest to most expensive, here are all possible gunmen you can have:
+## Sorting from cheapest to most expensive, here are all the standard gunmen you can have:

 ![Karl Abolaji](https://github.com/Reddey/dchelp/blob/master/crew/gunman/Karl_Abolaji.png?raw=true)